UOS-COM-6018/introduction-to-conda-for-data-scientists/_extras/guide.md

 title: "Instructor Notes"
 ---

+# Modules, packages, libraries

+* Module: a collection of functions and variables, as in a script
+* Package: a collection of modules with an __init__.py file (can be empty), as in a directory with scripts
+* Library: a collection of packages with related functionality

+Library/Package are often used interchangeably.

 # Conda on HPC systems

 Many HPC systems make either Miniconda or Anaconda (or both!) available to users via